This reference contains common terms and definitions to help you find your way around The Things Stack.

 - (FNwkSIntKey)

-- A network session key used to calculate all or half of the message integrity code for uplink messages.
+- A 128-bit encryption key, derived during device activation process, used to calculate all or half of the message integrity code for uplink messages.
 When a LoRaWAN 1.1 capable device connects to a LoRaWAN 1.0x Network Server, the value of FNwkSIntKey is used as the value of SNwkSIntKey and NwkSEncKey.
+This key may be periodically refreshed to maintain security.

 - https://lora-alliance.org/wp-content/uploads/2020/11/lorawantm_specification_-v1.1.pdf#page=50